Vulcan in a Nutshell

 find request into instructions specific to the current database.

-Now let’s consider the opposite operation: writing data, such as editing a movie’s description.
+Now let’s consider the opposite operation: writing data, such as editing a movie’s description using a form.

-First, you should know that the movie update form can be automatically generated from your schema, meaning you don’t actually need to code it or worry about hooking it up to your GraphQL API.
+First, you should know that the movie update form component can be automatically generated from your schema, meaning you don’t actually need to code it or worry about hooking it up to your GraphQL API.